bgoral/bgoral.github.io/content/about/index.md

 date: 2020-30-12 19:23:00
 ---

-My name is Baris, I am a software engineer & designer from Istanbul.
+My name is Baris, I am a software engineer & architect from Istanbul.
 I live in Germany since 2019.

 This is my second blog.
 First one was accidentily deleted.
 This second attempt is about tech, software development & architecture, future and life.